 8 apps you must have if you’re a pharmaceutical professional

-1. Sales Support App – A sales support app to help the medical representatives to improve their product knowledge on-the-go and save them time in client meetings.
+1. Sales Support App – A sales support app to help the medical representatives to improve their product knowledge on the go and save them time in client meetings.
 The medical representatives can save up to 20 minutes a day by having the right knowledge on their devices rather than looking it up before the meeting.

 Having access to all relevant sales and drug information, clinical studies, safety information, changing product information, competitor product information, delivered to their fingertips, in real-time will help them to enhance their understanding of the product and sell them better while answering any questions the doctors throw at them.

-All the information on their mobile devices will give them better mobility while travelling between meetings so that they can prepare better and smarter, giving them the edge to stand out from their competitors.
+All the information on their mobile devices will give them better mobility while traveling between meetings so that they can prepare better and smarter, giving them the edge to stand out from their competitors.

 2. Pharmaceutical Reference App- Paper-based manuals change daily as new studies are published, which means that they must be updated regularly.
-Having to consult these reference books for information can be a real pain, especially if you are in the middle of the meeting far away from medical resources.
+Having to consult these reference books for information can be a real pain, especially if you are in the middle of a meeting far away from medical resources.